 Internal Suspension is an extremely serious sanction.
-The internal suspension room will have a functional and purposeful environment with a bank of work which covers every curriculum area.
-The Isolation Room will be staffed by members of the Behaviour and Leadership Team.
+The Internal Suspension room will have a functional and purposeful environment with a bank of work which covers every curriculum area.
+The Internal Suspension Room will be staffed by members of the Behaviour and Leadership Team.

-Students will be temporarily removed from the school community.
-Lunch-break will be taken within the room and at no time will the student be allowed to socialise with other students.
+Lunch-break will be taken in the Internal Suspension room and at no time will the isolated student be allowed to socialise with other students.

-The duration of the day in the Isolation Room will be from 8.40 am to 3.30 pm.
+The duration of the day in the Internal Suspension Room will be from 8.40 am to 3.30 pm.